 Returning to the point about British street culture being irrelevant to Americans, the lack of familiarity and the memeability of Drake’s Grime experiments have added to a sense of superiority over British culture and a culture of mockery toward anything British.
 For instance, since Americans don’t know much of anything about how working-class Black Brits live in London’s ends, the reveal of 21 Savage’s UK-background led to corny, out-of-touch jokes about the Revolutionary War and Peppa Pig.

-That’s as absurd as invoking Paul Revere and Bob the Builder to mock a rapper revealed to have been born in the States.
+That’s as absurd as invoking Paul Revere and Rugrats to mock a foreign rapper revealed to have been born in the States.

 If it’s not American, it’s not real

-Treating everything British as comedy keeps Americans from making an honest effort to appreciate Grime artists.
+Treating everything British as comedy keeps Americans from making an honest effort to appreciate Grime and UK Drill artists.
 It’s this condescending treatment that made the single “Man’s Not Hot” a viral sensation in 2017.
 Big Shaq, formerly known as Roadman Shaq, is a parody roadman rapper played by British comedian Michael Dapaah.
-Big Shaq is a comedic character representing the roadman or British street aesthetic, as well as a struggling Grime artist on the come-up.
+Big Shaq is a comedic character representing the roadman or British street aesthetic, as well as a struggling Grime artist.

 An example of this backwards thinking is the reaction to Giggs’ verse on Drake’s More Life hit “KMT” compared to the American reaction to “Man’s Not Hot.”
 Giggs, known for his silly sense of humor in his otherwise gritty verses, gave us lines like “I love them breasts, lookin’ all perky/lookin’ all Christmas gift-wrapped, lookin’ all turkey,” and the infamous “Could’ve just slapped man, but he wanted it further/Batman, da-na-na da-na.”